FormulaMonks/thicket/packages/thicket-pubications/16-apps-you-might-find-in-a-decentralised-app-store-by-mid-2018.md

 Developers can definitely benefit from an app store that does not charge a big commission out of their sales, but this Dapp would only help deliver the software, another Dapp or layer would be needed to start accepting payment for the downloads.

-15. **Decentralise state store for Dapps.** Any type of frontend app that uses a store container similar to React's redux or Vue's vuex can implement their store using decentralised tools and have a swarm of interconnected webapps share the same state.
+15. **Decentralise state store for Dapps.** Any type of Frontend app that uses a store container similar to React's redux or Vue's vuex can implement their store using decentralised tools and have a swarm of interconnected webapps share the same state.
 Updates will be broadcasted in a real-time fashion and users with low connectiviy can benefit from offline behaviour.
 There is no need for a server to hold the source of truth and the last word on the data.
 With the decentralised state store, apps will share data updates, generate new data, remove data and work in collaboration (as in some of the other ideas we've described above).
 This Dapp will work as an implementation layer for developers.

 16. **Enterprise for any of the above.** With private swarms a controlled network can include any option from above (and maybe mix them up), put that in a box and ship it out.
 Any company can use their existing infrastructure to integrate any and all of the distributed/decentralised ideas from the list.